SantiagoRivera92/excavate-database-process/README.md

 Automated nightly dumps of the Yu-Gi-Oh! card database.
 Each release contains all cards as a single JSON file.

+Ideally this can lighten the load on the API so I don't have to fork over a bunch of money to a bunch of internet billionaire overlords.

 ## Download

 Go to the [Releases](https://github.com/SantiagoRivera92/excavate-database-process/releases) page and download the latest `datadump.json`.